 In the 19th century most homes also had a scullery.
 In it was a 'copper', a metal container for heating water for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 Or you used a metal plunger with holes in it to push clothes up and down.
 Wet clothes were wrung through a device called a wringer or mangle to dry them.
 In the USA John E Turnbull invented the clothes wringer in 1843.
 In the UK Robert Tasker invented one in 1850.
-The 'modern' clothes peg with a spring clamp was invented by Robert Tasker in 1850.
+The 'modern' clothes peg with a spring clamp was invented by David M Smith in 1853.

 Joel Houghton invented the first dishwasher in 1850.
 A Frenchman named Eugene Daquin invented another version in 1885.
-However, Josephine Cochrane invented the first practical dishwasher in 1886.
+However, Josephine Cochrane invented the first successful dishwasher in 1886.
 By 2009 36% of households in Britain had a dishwasher.
 Steel wool cleaning pads were invented in 1913.

 Meanwhile soap was rationed in Britain from 1942 to 1950.

 People used to wash their clothes with soap flakes.
 The first synthetic detergent was invented in Germany during the First World War.
-In the following decades detergents were gradually improved and became more common.
+In the following decades, detergents were gradually improved and became more common.
 Today washing is much easier than it was in the past.
-Washing is a lot easier with the proper water heater.

 A brief history of Cosmetics